vuestorefront/vue-storefront/packages/core/docs/composition/extending-graphql-queries.md

 If given integration uses GraphQL API, you may want to change the default queries or mutations sent to the platform.
 It's possible for selected requests using "custom queries".

-Custom queries allow you to modify or even entirely replace the default GraphQL queries and mutations that the integration uses out of the box.

 ## Using custom queries

+Custom queries allow you to modify or even entirely replace the default GraphQL queries and mutations that the integration uses out of the box by passing an additional parameter to the methods in the composables.
+Because not every integration and method supports it, you first need to check if a given composable method is extendable.

 ### Step 1: Check if the method is extendable

-First, you need to check if a given method is extendable because not all integrations and methods allow that.

 Go to the documentation of the [e-commerce integration](/integrations) of your choice.
 Look for the page describing the composable, then the section for the method you want to override, and see if it mentions `customQuery`.
 If it does, you can override it.